Uniform Asymptotic Inference and the Bootstrap After Model Selection: Selective inference

 for all $t \in [0,1]$.
-The probability above is taken over an arbitrary mean parameter $\theta$ for which $V^T \theta = U$, i.e., $v_M^T \theta = \mu_M$, for all $M \in \cM$.
-Note that this full specification, across all $M \in \cM$, is critical in order to apply the relevant null probability \eqref{eq:cond_pivot} within each partition element.
+The assertion above holds for a parameter $\theta$ such that $V^T \theta = U$, which we use as shorthand for $v_M^T \theta = \mu_M$ for all $M \in \cM$.
+Note that this full specification, across all $M \in \cM$, is critical in order to apply the relevant null probability within each partition element (giving rise to the equality in \eqref{eq:pivot}).